-Figure 5: Supporting arguments that attack each other
+Figure 5.
+Supporting arguments that attack each other

-An example of this modelling style is depicted in Figure 5.
-Three supporting arguments are shown.
-The first on the left shows that A supports B, which in turn supports C. In the middle of the figure, this argument is attacked by a second argument, which reasons from A' for Not-B (hence against B).
-This argument is in turn attacked by a third argument, which reasons from A'' against the support relation R between A' and Not-B. Using the terminology of Section 3.4, the first subargument of the first argument is rebutted by the second, which is undercut by the third.
+Figure 6.
+The abstract argumentation framework associated with the example of Figure 5 against the support relation R between A' and Not-B. Using the terminology of Section 3.4, the first subargument of the first argument is rebutted by the second, which is undercut by the third.
 The arguments are marked with a + sign when they are warranted, and a - sign when they are defeated (which can be thought of as a variant of the labelling approaches of Section 4.1).
-The argument is defeated, since it is attacked by a warranted argument.
+The argument on the right is warranted, since it is not attacked.
+As a result, the middle argument is defeated, since it is attacked by a warranted argument.
 The left argument is then also warranted, since its only attacker is defeated.
 (See the procedure for computing the grounded extension of an argumentation framework discussed in Section 4.1.)

 In this approach, the relation with Dung's abstract argumentation is that we can abstract from the structure of the supporting arguments resulting in an abstract argumentation framework.
 For the three arguments in Figure 5, we obtain the abstract framework shown in Figure 6.
 In this example, the argumentation semantics is unproblematic at the abstract argument attack level since the grounded extension coincides with the unique preferred extension that is also stable.
 Special care is needed to handle parts of arguments.
-For instance, the middle argument has the premise A', which is not attacked, and should therefore remain undefeated. •--•
+For instance, the middle argument has the premise A', which is not attacked, and should therefore remain undefeated.